brainiak/brainiak.github.io/tutorials/index.md

 ### Open Source License

-Like BrainIAK itself, these tutorials are provided as a service to the field and can be freely used, modified, and shared.
-If you find them helpful in your research and/or re-use code they contain, you might optionally consider citing:
+Like BrainIAK itself, these tutorials are open-sourced as a service to the field and can be freely used, modified, and shared.
+They are licensed under the Apache License, Version 2.0.
+If you find them helpful in your research or re-use code they contain, you might consider citing:

 Kumar, M., Ellis, C. T., Lu, Q., Zhang, H., Capota, M., Willke, T. L., Ramadge, P. J., Turk-Browne, N.B., Norman, K. (2019).
 BrainIAK tutorials: user-friendly learning materials for advanced fMRI analysis.
 Retrieved from [https://osf.io/j4sbc](https://osf.io/j4sbc).
 </div>